 - Successfully defending Playtex against the certification of product liability class actions in respect of baby bottles containing BPA

-- Currently representing Procter & Gamble in several class action certification proceedings respecting product liability
+- Successfully defending Procter & Gamble in Quebec class action certification proceedings respecting product liability for a denture fixative

-- Counselling numerous retailers including Sears, Dell, Household Finance, HBC and Electrolux with respect to contracts and the validity of provisions relating to advertising, credit, disclosure, discounts offered, etc.
+- Counselling numerous retailers including Sears, Dell, Household Finance, HBC and Electrolux with respect to contracts and the validity of provisions relating to advertising, credit, disclosure and discounts offered

 - Quebec counsel to Canadian Bankers Association